eevlogiev/flask-project/README.md

 #### Deploy to Development environment

-1. Update domain name for the web server hosting the Flask application.
-Change value for domain variable in : `/helm/values.yaml` and replace `ev4o.com` with your registered domain name:
+1. Update file `/helm/values.yaml` and replace domain and email variables with your registered domain name and your email address:

 ```
 domain = <your domain>
+email  = <your email>
 ```

 2. Point the NS servers for your domain to the Route53 DNS servers.